-With the transition to the virtual event we have the chance to re-open the Call for Abstracts and to introduce additional topics to be explored and discussed at the Venice Symposium 2020.
-Proposals can be submitted within 14th September through the online submission form.
+With the transition to the virtual event we have the chance to accept further proposals for presentation and to introduce additional topics to be explored and discussed at the Venice Symposium 2020, as detailed below.
+Late abstracts can still be submitted through the online submission form.

 • LOW TEMPERATURE CONVERSION PROCESSES